alexdotrud/artera_project/README.md

 The project was developed using Git for version control and GitHub for remote storage.
 - Development was done in small, frequent commits to make progress traceable and manageable.
-- Commit messages were written to be descriptive and meaningful (e.g., *"Fix bug in progress bar update"* instead of *"Update file"*).
+- Commit messages were written to be descriptive and meaningful.
 - Branching was used for new features and bug fixes, which were merged back into the main branch after testing.
 This ensured clear project history and easier debugging when issues occurred.

 ---

 ## Credits

-### Technologies & Frameworks
-- **Django** – Main backend framework used to build Artera.
-- **Bootstrap 5** – Frontend framework for responsive layout and clean UI components.
-- **PostgreSQL** – Production database used on Heroku.
-- **SQLite** – Default local development database.
-- **Heroku** – Hosting and deployment platform for the live application.
-- **Gunicorn** – WSGI server used in production.
-- **Cloudinary** – Media storage and optimization for artwork images and avatars.
-- **Stripe** – Secure payment processing and webhook integration.

 ### Tools & Libraries
 - **Font Awesome** – Icons used throughout the user interface.